apache/cordova-ios/README.md

 **10. In Xcode 4, I want to have a project-specific copy of Cordova.framework for my project, not a global one.
 How do I do this?**

-A. Remove the existing Cordova.framework from your project, and drag and drop your own Cordova.framework in, that's all there is to it.
+Remove the existing Cordova.framework from your project, and drag and drop your own Cordova.framework in, that's all there is to it.
 To compile your own version of Cordova.framework, go to _~/Documents/CordovaLib_ and run the Xcode project with the _UniversalFramework_ target.
 You might need to modify the _USER_FRAMEWORK_SEARCH_PATHS_ in your project as well.

 **11. I've got other Cordova-specific issues not covered here?**

-A. Do a search in the Apache JIRA Issue Tracker [Apache JIRA](https://issues.apache.org/jira/browse/CB) or the [Wiki](http://wiki.apache.org/cordova/).
+Do a search in the Apache JIRA Issue Tracker [Apache JIRA](https://issues.apache.org/jira/browse/CB) or the [Wiki](http://wiki.apache.org/cordova/).

 **12. On an iOS 3.2 iPad, and launching an iPhone only app, when I use the Media Capture API, the user interface shown is iPad sized, not iPhone sized?**

-A. You must delete the *~ipad.png images from **Capture.bundle** if they want to build an iPhone only app and have captureAudio() display properly on an iPad.
+You must delete the *~ipad.png images from **Capture.bundle** if they want to build an iPhone only app and have captureAudio() display properly on an iPad.
 This additional fix is just for iPad running iOS 3.2 - if the requested *~ipad.png is not available it returns the iPhone sized image.

 **13. I get this linker error: "ld: warning: ignoring file libCordova.a, file was built for archive which is not the architecture being linked (armv7)"**

-A. In your project's Build Settings, set **"Build for Active Architecture Only"** to **NO**.
+In your project's Build Settings, set **"Build for Active Architecture Only"** to **NO**.
 This has been fixed in Cordova 1.2 for newly created projects.
 This is usually because Xcode 4 will only build for armv7 by default, and not armv6.

+**14. I get this runtime error/crash: "dyld: Symbol not found: _NSURLIsExcludedFromBackupKey"**

+ A. Older iOS versions than 5.1 do not have this symbol defined.
+You need to add weak link the constant value and weak link the CoreFoundation framework:

+ 1. Add this line to your AppDelegate.m:

+        extern NSString * const NSURLIsExcludedFromBackupKey _attribute_((weak_import));

+ 2. Add a new value for "Other Linker Flags" in your project's Build Settings:

+         -weak_framework CoreFoundation

 BUGS?